francis-pang/expense-tally/README.md

 # Architecture Diagram #
 ![Expense Tally Architecture Diagram](docs/architecture-diagram.svg)

-There are a few processes that expense tally serves to fulfill the need to reconcile the data inside the Expense Manager application against the bank data
+There are a few processes that expense tally serves to fulfill the need to reconcile the data inside the Expense Manager application against the bank provided data.
+Below is a brief overview of the typical user process:

+1. User downloads the comma-separated values file from the bank website.
+He will upload the file to the S3 bucket.
+This will trigger the parsing of the file, and perform a expense reconciliation.
+2. User update the Android app Expense Manager, then the corresponding database file is updated on Dropbox.
+This trigger an update to the server database.
+3. User enters a URL to view all the discrepant transaction entries.
+He can resolve those discrepant entries, and the database file in Dropbox will be updated.

 # Coding Standard #
 * The javadocs in this project are inspired by the guidelines in